KelSolaar/sIBL_GUI/support/documentation/sphinx/source/resources/pages/components.rst

 -  **View Background Image …**: Views the Inspector Ibl Set background image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Lighting Image …**: Views the Inspector Ibl Set lighting image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
 -  **View Reflection Image …**: Views the Inspector Ibl Set reflection image in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
--  **View Plates …**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.
+-  **View Plate(s) …**: Views the Ibl Set Inspector plates images in either the Internal Images Previewer or the application defined in the *Preview* component preferences.